kevinhainline/kevinhainline.github.io/content/event/example/index.md

   postcode: '84764'
   country: United States

-summary: Bryce Canyon JWST Launch Event
+summary: A discussion of what JWST will provide in the coming years
 abstract: 'Live Virtual Interview in Visitor Center Theater with Dr. Kevin Hainline'

 # Talk start and end times.